ietf-wg-mops/draft-ietf-mops-network-overlay-impacts/draft-ietf-mops-network-overlay-impacts.md

 Perhaps learning from the lessons of offering too many options, the recent trend in privacy enhancements has steered toward either a very simple \"Privacy On or Off\" switch or in other cases automatically enabling or \"upgrading\" to enhance privacy.
 Apple\'s iCloud Private Relay can be easily turned on with a single settings switch, while privacy features such as Encrypted DNS over HTTP and upgrade from HTTP to HTTPS connections have had a number of deployments that automatically enable them for users when possible.

-Keeping with the motto of "Keep It Simple", users are generally not provided with granular Network Overlay controls permitting the user to select what applications, or what network connections the Network Overlay's policies can apply to.
+Keeping with the motto of "Keep It Simple", users are generally not provided with granular Network Overlay controls permitting the user to select what applications, or what network connections the Network Overlay policies can apply to.

 Adhering to the "Keep It Simple" approach the application itself has very little connection to privacy enhancing Network Overlays.
 Applications generally do not have a means to detect when networking policy changes are active.
 Applications generally do not have a means to access policy change settings or to interact to change them.